samsatp/PM25-DataScience-TermProject/README.md

     - `1.proj_init.ipynb` : extract data from raw files and join the relevant data together.
     - `2.pivot.ipynb` : prepare data to visualize in Tableau.
     - `3.fillna.ipynb` : handle the missing data.
-    - `4.Fire.ipynb` : prepare the fire data*
+    - `4.Fire.ipynb` : prepare the fire data.
-    - `5.model_playground.ipynb` : doing model experiment
+    - `5.model_playground.ipynb` : doing model experiment.
-    - `6.evaluation.ipynb` : evaluating model with Test data
+    - `6.evaluation.ipynb` : evaluating model with Test data.
+    - `submission.ipynb` : prediction and make submission file.
-    - `packages.txt` : packages and dependencies used in this project
+    - `packages.txt` : packages and dependencies used in this project.
-    - `util.py` : keep the utility functions
+    - `util.py` : keep the utility functions.